Cluny Abbey: Cluniac prayer

-O God, by whose grace your servants the Holy Abbots of Cluny, Kindled with the flame of your love, became burning and shining lights in your Church: Grant that we also may be aflame with the spirit of love and discipline, and walk before you as children of light; through Jesus Christ our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and forever.

 Cluniac houses in Britain

 All but one of the English and Scottish Cluniac houses which were larger than cells were known as priories, symbolising their subordination to Cluny.
 The exception was the priory at Paisley which was raised to the status of an abbey in 1245 answerable only to the Pope.
 Cluny's influence spread into the British Isles in the 11th century, first at Lewes, and then elsewhere.
-The head of their order was the Abbot at Cluny.
+The head of their order was the abbot at Cluny.
 All English and Scottish Cluniacs were bound to cross to France to Cluny to consult or be consulted unless the abbot chose to come to Britain, which occurred five times in the 13th century and only twice in the 14th.